lewisjdeane/L-Dialogs/README.md

 ```

-In order to recieve the click events from the dialog, either implement CustomListDialog.ListClickListener in the activity that created the dialog or just use the method ```java.setListClickListener(new CustomListDialog.ListClickListener{...})```
+In order to recieve the click events from the dialog, either implement CustomListDialog.ListClickListener in the activity that created the dialog or just use the method ```java .setListClickListener(new CustomListDialog.ListClickListener{...})```
 and then use the method below to control behaviour on item click:

 ```java